BubbleSquish/Solarized-Chromium/README.md

 ---

-Pre-Concept/Pre-Development Stage Status

-*In progress of loading the initial loading phase of conceptualizing the programmatic source and integration for enhanced holographics.*

----

 Although the following developers had nothing to do with the creation or idea for my particular project, I am still using their code to create [Solarized Chromium](https://github.com/BubbleSquish/Solarized-Chromium).

 # Credits/Copyrights